pretix/pretix-docs/docs/guides/check-in/custom.md

 With the setup in the screenshot, pretixSCAN will recognize a product if it is being used for the first time, or if it has been used previously on the same day.
 This allows for unlimited entries on a singular calendar day of the ticket holder's choosing.

+### Allowing entries on a specific number of days

+Attendee can use ticket on exactly X days, it doesn't matter which days

+### Setting a minimum time between entries

+Use ticket as often as you want, but only every 120 minutes

+### Allow entries for a specific time span

+Enter as many times as you want, but only for X minutes after checking in for the first time

+### Allow unlimited entries only during setup